Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, will be in action at 8:00 PM on Wednesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Jayson Tatum included, face the Philadelphia 76ers at 7:30 PM ET on Friday in the 2023 NBA Playoffs.

-In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.
+In this article we will break down Tatum's prop bets, using stats to help you make good predictions.

 Jayson Tatum Prop Bets vs. the 76ers